MitenkovIvan/Viano/README.md

 # Viano
 Viano is a minimal engine for the easy creation of videos designed for number keys, like pianos.
 Just put a video file called video.mp4 in the same folder as index.html.

+Originally developed by [childishbeat](https://github.com/childishbeat/Viano), this fork implements keys J and L to skip by 10 seconds backward and forward respectively, as well as K to play/pause.

-The included example is [Interactive Youtube Piano](https://youtu.be/eQ-eE8Ai_8g) by [Seth Sandler](https://www.youtube.com/user/cerupcat).
+The included example is [FOUR SPELLS THE ALPHABET](https://youtu.be/GIspXB_-2AE), a BFDI soundboard video by [Cary Huang](https://www.youtube.com/@​Humany).